First voyage of James Cook: Possession Island

-Once repairs were completed, the voyage continued and at about midday on 22 August 1770, Cook reached the northernmost tip of the coast.
-Without leaving the ship, he named it York Cape (now Cape York) and departed the east coast.
-Turning west, he nursed the battered ship through the dangerously shallow waters of Torres Strait, earlier navigated by Luis Váez de Torres in 1606.
+With repair work finished, Cook had to wait until 3 August for the right combination of wind and tide to head out to sea.
+At about midday on 22 August 1770, Cook reached the northernmost tip of the coast.
+Without leaving the ship, he named it York Cape (now Cape York).
 Searching for a high vantage point, Cook saw a steep hill on a nearby island from the top of which he hoped to see "a passage into the Indian Seas".
 Cook named the island Possession Island, where he claimed the entire eastern coastline that he had just explored as British territory.

-In negotiating the Torres Strait past Cape York, Cook also put an end to the speculation that New Holland and New Guinea were part of the same land mass.
+Turning west, he nursed the battered ship through the dangerously shallow waters of Torres Strait, earlier navigated by Luis Váez de Torres in 1606.
+In negotiating the Torres Strait past Cape York, Cook confirmed that New Holland and New Guinea were not part of the same land mass.
 He had already established that New Holland was not joined to the islands later called the New Hebrides, as a chart by Didier Robert de Vaugondy showed.
-On 11 June he wrote in his journal: "we now begun to draw near the Latitude of those [islands] discover'd by Quiros [Queirós] which some Geographers, for what reason I know not have thought proper to Tack to this land".

 Scurvy prevention

 At that point in the voyage Cook had lost not a single man to scurvy, a remarkable and practically unheard-of achievement in 18th-century long-distance seafaring.
 Adhering to Royal Navy policy introduced in 1747, Cook persuaded his men to eat foods such as citrus fruits and sauerkraut.
 At that time it was known that poor diet caused scurvy but not specifically that a vitamin C deficiency was the culprit.

 Sailors of the day were notoriously against innovation, and at first the men would not eat the sauerkraut.
-Cook used a "method I never once knew to fail with seamen."
+Cook used a "method I never once knew to fail with seamen".
 He ordered it served to himself and the officers, and left an option for crew who wanted some.
 Within a week of seeing their superiors set a value on it the demand was so great a ration had to be instituted.
 In other cases, however, Cook resorted to traditional naval discipline.
 "Punished Henry Stephens, Seaman, and Thomas Dunster, Marine, with twelve lashes each for refusing to take their allowance of fresh beef."

 Cook's general approach was essentially empirical, encouraging as broad a diet as circumstances permitted, and collecting such greens as could be had when making landfall.
 All onboard ate the same food, with Cook specifically dividing equally anything that could be divided (and indeed recommending that practice to any commander – journal 4 August 1770).

 Two cases of scurvy did occur on board, astronomer Charles Green and a Tahiti navigator Tupaia were treated, but Cook was able to proudly record that upon reaching Batavia he had "not one man upon the sick list" (journal 15 October 1770), unlike so many voyages that reached that port with much of the crew suffering illness.